symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string[]`` / ``string`` **required**

 The Templating Engine to use.
 This can either be a string (when only one engine is configured) or an array of engines.
-It becomes the service container parameter named ``templating.engines``.

 At least one engine is required.